-In the last couple of years, Ford has gone up 35 percentage points, while Toyota has fallen 46 points, leaving the automakers “in a statistical dead heat.”
+In a survey conducted by the Consumer Reports magazine and voted on by consumers in the United States, Ford Motor Co. matched Toyota Motor Corp. as the most favorably viewed auto brand.
+In the last couple of years, Ford has gone up 35 percentage points, while Toyota has fallen 46 points, leaving the two carmakers “in a statistical dead heat.”

-In a statement, Consumer Reports said that Ford “built on the momentum” perceived in last year's study, believed to be because of a model lineup with improving performance, reliability and styling.
-Toyota’s image was tarnished by the massive recalls, according to the poll.
+In a statement, Consumer Reports said that Ford “built on the momentum” perceived in last year's study.
+This high perception is believed to be because of a model lineup with improving performance, reliability and styling.
+On the other hand, Toyota’s image has been tarnished by the massive recalls, according to the survey by Consumer Reports.

 According to the Consumer Reports magazine, safety, quality and value remain to be the most important factors for US consumers who are looking for a new car.